memgraph/memgraph/docs/user_technical/open-cypher.md

 Parameters allow reusing the same query, but with different parameter values.
 The syntax uses the `$` symbol to designate a parameter name.
-We don't allow old Cypher parameter syntax using curly brace.
+We don't allow old Cypher parameter syntax using curly braces.
 For example, you can parameterize filtering a node property:

     MATCH (node1 {property: $propertyValue}) RETURN node1